 Dark Sky Areas in the UK

 Winter is coming and Dark skies are upon us, but don’t despair Grab your Thermos and a Telescope because this map shows stargazing locations that are publicly accessible during night-time.
-Most are classified as official dark-sky discovery sites, others come recommended by the local authority or organisation responsible for them.
+Most are classified as official dark-sky discovery sites, and others come recommended by the local authority or organisation responsible for them.

 Some are places that the Go Stargazing team have found based on recent light pollution maps.
-If you are looking for locations that host organised stargazing events the visit the Stargazing events map.
+If you are looking for locations that host organised stargazing events visit the Stargazing events map.

 You can even sign up for local Star Gazing events.